The Glass Lyre editing team considers full-length and chapbook poetry manuscripts.

 - Full length poetry collections and chapbooks will be considered.

-- A ten-point evaluation system as well as a review method is used to evaluate and select manuscripts.
-Manuscripts which receive 8 points and above are considered for publication.
+- A ten-point evaluation system is used to select manuscripts.
+Manuscripts which score 8 points and above are considered for publication.

-- Simultaneous and multiple submissions are allowed.
-Please inform us immediately upon the acceptance of your manuscript by another publisher.
+- Simultaneous and multiple submissions are permitted but please inform us immediately upon the acceptance of your manuscript by another publisher.

-- While we encourage the inclusion of work previously published in a journal or anthology, we prefer not to include entire works already published as chapbooks, or a significant portion of another book.
-Please limit up to 6 poems from a previous chapbook/book, or 1 short story.
+- While we encourage the inclusion of work previously published in a journal or anthology, we prefer not to include entire works already published as chapbooks, or a portion of another book.
+Please limit up to 6 poems from a previous publication.

 Please send your reading fee via Paypal: